Finding out about my dad. Finding out about me.

-That’s me and my dad out in our front garden in the spring of 1964.
+That’s me and my father, Neil Gordon Roy Treacher, out in our front garden in Hastings, in the spring of 1964.
 I can still remember quite clearly standing with him while mum took the photo.
-The morning sun was warm and his thick woollen shirt was scratchy.
+The morning sun was warm and his thick woolen shirt was scratchy – he had a manly smell.
 I don’t have many photos of us together.

-Growing up, I didn’t know much about my father’s war story other than he was a bomb aimer in an RAF Stirling bomber and, that having survived being shot down over Germany, he became a prisoner of war.
-What I did know, even at my young age, was that sometimes those war-time memories came back to trouble him.
+Growing up, I didn’t know much about my father’s war story other than that he flew in a British bomber, was shot down over Germany, then becoming a prisoner of war.
+What I did know, even at my young age, was that sometimes his war-time memories came back to trouble him.

-Of the 125,000 airmen who served with Bomber Command during WW2, 55,573 were killed – The chances of just surviving were fearsome.
-Many of the raids were life and death battles with aircraft being attacked and going down in flames all around you.
-Fighter bullets tore through a thin fuselage then through flesh.
+Of the 125,000 airmen who volunteered to serve with Bomber Command during WW2, 55,573 were killed – The chances of completing your tour were slim – the chances of being killed were huge.
+Many of the raids were life and death battles, with aircraft being attacked and going down in flames all around you.
+Enemy aircraft bullets and flak could tear through a thin fuselage like tinfoil.
 Planes flew through exploding shrapnel from thick anti aircraft fire to reach their targets and then had to fight their way home, often badly damaged and with injured or dead crew.
-Eight hours in the air wasn’t unusual – and during the night.
+Eight hours in the air wasn’t unusual – and all ops were flown at night.

-The last mission ended for dad’s crew just after midnight over Germany on September 6 1943.
+The crew’s final mission ended just after midnight over Southwest Germany on September 7, 1943.